10 Warning Signs of Malware Infection

 2. Suspicious New Browser Toolbar and Activity

-When you click on suspicious pop-ups, or install software from unknown resources, the result could be a suspicious browser tool or extension.
+When you click on suspicious pop-ups or install software from unknown resources, the result could be a suspicious browser tool or extension.
 When you open your browser, you might see a different home page or an unfamiliar toolbar added to your browser.

-This is because the toolbars were installed by the malware that came with the software you downloaded and installed from the unknown source.
+This is because the toolbars were installed by the malware that came with the software you downloaded and installed from an unknown source.
 Clicking on suspicious pop-ups can result in malware downloading itself on your system and then installing other toolbars as well.
 This malware then installs unwanted software that could possibly have a malicious nature as well.
 You might also encounter websites automatically opening and pages you didn’t request.
 This is another warning sign of malware infection.

 Pop-ups are definitely up there with the most annoying things to encounter online, but can also be quite dangerous.
 Pop-up screens frequently distract and annoy us, but they need to be handled carefully.
 This is because clicking on them can result in malware of all kinds finding a home on your system.
 A rise in the number of pop-ups you see is also a sign that your system is already infected with malware.